aerospike/aerospike-client-python/doc/exception.rst

     Operation not allowed at this time.
     Subclass of :py:exc:`~aerospike.exception.ServerError`.

+.. py:exception:: ElementExistsError

+    Raised when trying to alter a map key which already exists, when using a create_only policy.

+    Subclass of :py:exc:`~aerospike.exception.ServerError`.

+.. py:exception:: ElementNotFoundError

+    Raised when trying to alter a map key which does not exist, when using an update_only policy.

+    Subclass of :py:exc:`~aerospike.exception.ServerError`.

 .. py:exception:: RecordError

     The parent class for record and bin exceptions exceptions associated with